 - Click the Add Selected to Existing PO button.
 You’ll be presented with a window showing available POs by Vendor.

 - Choose the vendor from the dropdown list and you’ll see a list of purchase orders that have not been marked Submitted.

 - Click the Select button. iPoint will add the selected item(s) to the purchase order you chose.
 A confirmation dialogue box will open over the top of the purchase order so you can review the PO.

 You can allocate, transfer, deliver, and return items in bulk here instead of one-by-one on the individual line detail buttons.

 In almost every transfer situation, you need to first tell iPoint what location you are moving the items to.
 Choose an inventory location from the Choose a transfer location dropdown.
 Once chosen, you can perform one of the following actions.
 If you forget to select a transfer location, you will see a reminder prompt to choose a location.

-The Allocate Selected from Stock button will take existing, available inventory out of the default location and allocate it for this job.
+The Allocate Selected from Stock button will take existing, available inventory out of the default location (or the Site/Location Override defined above) and allocate it for this job.

 For example, we have 2 locations, the warehouse, and a service van.